onolisu/pdsnd_github/README.md

 ### Credits
 This projected is guided by the instructions in **_Udacity_ Programming for Data Science with Python** nanodegree.
 Data used in this project is from [Motivate](https://www.motivateco.com/).
+Special thanks to the annonymous Reviewer 1 of my Bikeshare project for the useful suggestions to refactor the codes!